🔑 Key Takeaways

 This is the headline benefit for most men.
 Sermorelin drives a meaningful shift in body composition over time — not overnight, but steadily across 3–6 months of consistent use.

 GH and IGF-1 both promote lipolysis, meaning fat cells release stored fat for energy.
-At the same time, IGF-1 supports muscle protein synthesis, so you preserve or build lean mass while losing fat.
+Simultaneously, IGF-1 supports muscle protein synthesis, so you preserve or build lean mass while losing fat.
 The result: the scale might not move much, but your body composition changes noticeably.
 Clothes fit differently.
 Muscle definition returns.

 Men who pair sermorelin with resistance training and adequate protein see the strongest results.
 The peptide amplifies your response to training — it doesn't do the work for you.